Falun Gong: Beliefs and practices

-Falun Gong is based around the teachings of its founder and leader: Li Hongzhi.
-According to NBC News, to his followers, Li is "a God-like figure who can levitate, walk through walls and see into the future.
+Falun Gong is based around the teachings of its founder and leader, Li Hongzhi.
+According to NBC News, "To his followers, Li is a God-like figure who can levitate, walk through walls and see into the future.
 His ultra-conservative and controversial teachings include a rejection of modern science, art and medicine, and a denunciation of homosexuality, feminism and general worldliness."
-According to sinologist David Ownby, Li both appreciates “what modern science has accomplished” and recognizes “its limitations."
-Ownby also noted that many leadership positions among Falun Gong practitioners are occupied by women.
-Noah Porter stated in his 2003 ethnographic study that "[Falun Gong] practitioners are not encouraged to rely on Western medicine, but are not prohibited from using it."
-Li instructs his followers to downplay his controversial teachings when speaking to outsiders.
-All Li's teachings are freely available on Falun Gong websites in multiple languages.